Online registration is now closed for this event.

 Don Bates, APR, Fellow PRSA, New York University, is back by popular demand to teach his annual chapter workshop about how to improve your writing for PR/PA purposes in corporations, government agencies, membership associations, nonprofit causes, PR firms and other enterprises.
 This workshop will include new material, new exercises, new examples and a special feature.

-School of Media and Public Affairs – George Washington University
+Milken Institute School of Public Health – George Washington University

 Washington, DC 20052